-1. Career Counseling: Appointments are scheduled daily to help students work through concerns or problems associated with any aspect of career development.
+- Career Counseling: Appointments are scheduled daily to help students work through concerns or problems associated with any aspect of career development. - Credential Files: Available students and alumni to support their efforts to obtain employment or admission to graduate/professional school.
+Credential files are maintained electronically via DragonLink.

-- Credential Files: Available students and alumni to support their efforts to obtain employment or admission to graduate/professional school.
-Credential files are maintained electronically via DragonLink. - 3.
-Career Library: Resources in a number of areas for exploring careers, job searching, and exploring educational alternatives. - 4.
-Job Listings: All students have access to DragonLink, the Center's on-line information system.
+- 3. Career Library: Resources in a number of areas for exploring careers, job searching, and exploring educational alternatives. - Job Listings: All students have access to DragonLink, the Center's on-line information system.
 Part-time, full-time, and internship opportunities are updated daily for current students and alumni to view. - 5.
 Mock Interviews: Students who would like to practice their interviewing skills may schedule an interview with a career professional.
-This gives students the opportunity to practice answering typical interview questions while being video taped which will then be reviewed to discuss areas needing improvement. - 6.
-Resume and Cover Letter Critiques: Students and alumni who need to improve the appearance and content of their resume and/or cover letter when applying for jobs, internships and scholarships.
-The resumes and cover letters may be dropped off and picked up typically within 48 business hours.
+This gives students the opportunity to practice answering typical interview questions while being video taped which will then be reviewed to discuss areas needing improvement.
+Students can also use Interview-Stream for on-line practice interviews. - Resume and Cover Letter Critiques: Students and alumni who need to improve the appearance and content of their resume and/or cover letter when applying for jobs, internships and scholarships.
+The resumes and cover letters may be dropped off and picked up typically within 4 business days.